Travelling abroad when you have cancer might not affect where or how you travel. But sometimes you could have a few extra things to think about.

 - transfers to and from the airport

-Your doctor might need to fill out a form showing that you’re well enough to fly.
-This can all take time to arrange.
-So contact your travel company or airline in plenty of time before your trip.
+Your doctor might need to fill out a form or a letter showing that you are well enough to fly.
+Ask your doctor for this about 3 weeks before you travel.

 Healthcare in Europe